One week in Belize: the perfect itinerary

 .

-Our final day in Belize was focused on the mission of getting from Ambergris Caye to Guatemala City (where we had an early morning flight home the next day).
+Our final day in Belize was all about figuring out how to get from Ambergris Caye to Guatemala City, where we had an early morning flight home the next day.

-I looked into flights, as they would be the simplest, quickest option.
-However, there’s only one flight from Belize City to Guatemala City, operated by TAG, and at the time, the one-way ticket cost more than a round-trip flight from São Paulo to Guatemala City!
-Naturally, I wasn’t about to pay that.
-So, we opted for a more adventurous journey—and a good story to tell.
+I looked into flights first, since they were clearly the easiest and fastest option.
+However, there’s only one flight from Belize City to Guatemala City, operated by TAG, and at the time the one-way ticket cost more than a round-trip flight from São Paulo to Guatemala City.
+Needless to say, I wasn’t paying that.
+So we chose the more adventurous route, which at least promised a good story later.

-I booked a flight from Flores (in Guatemala) to Guatemala City, but we set off to Belize not entirely sure how we’d make it back to Flores in time for the flight.
+I booked a flight from Flores, in Guatemala, to Guatemala City, without fully knowing how we’d get back to Flores in time for the flight.

 .

-The border procedures were the same as on our way in: exit Belize (paying the US$20 exit fee), walk to the Guatemalan side, enter Guatemala, and re-board the bus (now with a Guatemalan driver) waiting for us just across the border.
+The border procedures were the same as on our way in: exit Belize (paying the US$20 exit fee), walk across to the Guatemalan side, enter Guatemala, and then re-board the bus, now with a Guatemalan driver waiting just beyond the border.

-However, as expected, the bus was running late.
-If we had gone all the way to the bus station in Flores and then taken a taxi to the airport, we would have missed our flight to Guatemala City and, subsequently, our flight back home the next day.
-I checked Google Maps and saw that the bus route would pass directly by the airport, so I asked the driver if he could drop us off there.
-Not only did he agree, but he even climbed onto the roof to untie our bags and then secured the remaining luggage back in place.
-A really kind guy (probably amused by these crazy people with two little kids in tow).
+As expected, though, the bus was already running behind schedule.
+If we had gone all the way to the bus station in Flores and then taken a taxi to the airport, we would have missed our flight to Guatemala City and, consequently, our international flight home the next day.
+I checked Google Maps and realized the bus route passed right by the airport, so I asked the driver if he could drop us there instead.
+Not only did he agree, but he even climbed onto the roof to untie our bags before securing the rest of the luggage back in place.
+Such a kind guy, probably amazed by these crazy travelers hauling two little kids around Central America.

-It was a bit of a mad dash at the airport, but we made it onto our flight.
+Things were a bit chaotic at the airport, but we made the flight.
 Once we landed in Guatemala City, we grabbed a taxi to our hotel, the Meraki Boutique Hotel.
-Five different modes of transportation, covering over fifteen hours, all in a single day.
-We survived, and opened a new chapter in our journey: it is indeed possible to travel with kids, with excitement and a little bit of hardship.
+Five different modes of transportation, more than fifteen hours on the move, all in a single day.
+We survived, and it became another one of those travel stories we still talk about today.
+It also reinforced something we had started discovering on that trip: traveling with kids can absolutely include a sense of adventure, flexibility, and yes, occasionally a little discomfort.

 .